sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ![list of businesspartners from ERP](post-4-businesspartners-result.png)

-**Connecting to SAP S/4HANA from SAP Cloud Platform Cloud Foundry**
+**Connecting to SAP S/4HANA from SAP BTP Cloud Foundry**

-On SCP Cloud Foundry, you can either supply the same environment variable `destinations` that we used for the local deployment above to the Cloud Foundry application, or use the [destination service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/7e306250e08340f89d6c103e28840f30.html) of SAP Cloud Platform Cloud Foundry.
+On SAP BTP Cloud Foundry, you can either supply the same environment variable `destinations` that we used for the local deployment above to the Cloud Foundry application, or use the [destination service](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/7e306250e08340f89d6c103e28840f30.html) of the SAP BTP Cloud Foundry.
 Using the destination service is the recommended approach, because it already handles important aspects related to multi-tenancy, connectivity and security and is transparently integrated into the SAP Cloud SDK.
 Therefore, the usage of the destination service is explained in detail below.

 Nevertheless, there may be circumstances that make the approach via the environment variable easier to use or otherwise preferable for initial testing.
 To set the environment variable using the Cloud Foundry command line interface (CLI), execute the following command: